devices.longevity.one

 Rife Machines

-Not supported by evidence-based scienceFgradePlausibility · ImplausibleInformation / Bioresonance / Biofield
+Insufficient evidence / under studyFgradePlausibility · ImplausibleInformation / Bioresonance / Biofield

 contradicts established science— The claim itself is physically incoherent or contradicted by replication; the underlying hardware may be ordinary electronics.